Joost2S/kas-control/README.md

 - 2 configurable LEDbars.
 - Network
   - Full-fledged GUI for the network client.
-  - Webcam support so you can watch your plants from all over the world
+  - rPi camera support so you can watch your plants from all over the world
 - Database
   - Adding results such as plant size or harvest amount to each of your plants.
 Manual input only of course.
 - 5v/12v PSU PCB with INA219 power monitor
+- Use eventhooks

 Motivation
 ----------